yogithasivakumar/WorkshopTracker/README.md

 This is a Flask-based web application for managing workshops, supporting two user roles:

-- **Organizers**: Create workshops, view registrations and attendance, and generate QR codes for attendance marking.
+- **Organizers**: Create workshops, view registrations and attendance.
-- **Participants**: Register for workshops, mark attendance via QR codes, and download personalized certificates of completion.
+- **Participants**: Register for workshops, mark attendance, and download personalized certificates of completion.

 ---